 - It is much cheaper than staying at a hotel and renting a car to drive around (you get accommodation and transport at one cost).

-- Renting for a month is cheaper than renting on a daily basis.
+- Renting for a month is cheaper than renting daily.

-- You have a lot of varieties in terms of RV models, floorplans, and interior.
+- You have a lot of varieties in terms of RV models, floorplans, and interiors.

 - It’s convenient for beginners traveling in an RV or Camper for the first time.